Boys Are Not Defective Girls

 On Mises.org, Neil Tokar hypothesizes about why today’s students resent reading and what will result from that resentment.

-Mr. Tokar traces this issue back to a lack of phonics-first reading education early on in students’ academic ...
+Mr. Tokar traces this issue back to a lack of phonics-first reading education early on in students’ academic careers.
+He ...

 I imagine that the scholarship winning tweet for the question, “what makes you an exceptional Tippie Full-time MBA candidate and future MBA hire?” would be something like: